Danial-Kord/DigiHuman/README.md

   </a>
 </div>

-6. Open `CharacterSlideshow` Object at `CharacterChooser/CharacterSlideshow` path inside scene hierachy, then add new dragged character to the `nodes` property(all characters should be refrenced inside `nodes`).
+6. Open `CharacterSlideshow` Object on `CharacterChooser/CharacterSlideshow` path inside scene hierachy, then add new dragged character to the `nodes` property(all characters should be refrenced inside `nodes`).

 <div align="left">
   <a href="https://github.com/Danial-Kord/DigiHuman/blob/images/images/8.jpg">